-The following information is provided to inform Unit leaders of basic policies applicable to the Western Massachusetts Council long and short term camp facilities and should not be considered obstacles; rather, they are intended to ensure a safe, clean, orderly, educational and fun use of our very valuable resources, our camp properties.
+The following information is provided to inform people of the basic policies applicable to long and short term camping at the Horace A. Moses Scout Reservation, run by the Western Massachusetts Council.
+These rules should not be considered obstacles; rather, they are intended to ensure a safe, clean, orderly, educational and fun use of this very valuable resource.

 Payment: 50% payment is required at the time of booking the reservation.
-The full balance for the reservation is due at the council office prior to arrival at camp.
+The full balance for the reservation is due prior to arrival at camp.

 Camp Ranger/Campmaster: These men and women are representatives of the Western Massachusetts Council and are charged with the responsibility of supervising our properties.
 All units must check in and out of camp.
 This includes units that are tenting.
 Tenting areas will be assigned by the Ranger/Campmaster.